General settings of form component

 Data settings

-Following is the general settings in the Data tab of form components.
+The following are the general settings in the Data tab of form components.

 Default Value